 When planning our own marketing strategy, we often focus on paid media and forget to give owned media the attention it deserves.
-Just because we don’t need to be constantly paying, doesn’t mean that we don’t need to actually invest on it.
+Just because we don’t need to be constantly paying, doesn’t mean that we don’t need to actually invest in it.
 If you want to succeed with your marketing strategy, you need to know how to leverage your owned media.
-Just take a deep breath and keep reading.
-Ready?

 Owned media refers to all your digital marketing channels.
 Your company website, blog and social media, for instance, are owned media.
 Your company controls and manages them.
 Therefore, you decide what to publish, how, when and where.

 When the content of your owned media is useful to others, people will share it.
-This way, your traffic will increase organically, without investing any more money in it.
+This way, your traffic will increase organically without any more money invested in it.

 If you want to build a sustainable basis for your business to grow, your first goal should be to establish a regular content flow for your owned media.
-However, you need to make sure to produce quality content.
-This way, your blog will not just get referred to, but also your paid media will deliver better results.
+However, you need to make sure you produce quality content so your blog will not just get referred to, but also your paid media will deliver better results.